nosey-dewdrop/musical-improvisation-tool/README.md

 - Enhance improvisation and composing speed
 - I am cooking the **JavaScript version**!
 - **Java and Swift** versions coming soon!

+## ️For musicians or anyone who is willing to compose.

 ### 🎧 Happy improvising!